Manchester United are stuck in ‘purgatory’ – and there’s only one way out

 When one prominent football figure caught a glimpse of the Manchester United dressing room recently, they immediately recognised a scene they had seen from rival clubs.
 That was a squad that “doesn’t know what next” and feels like it’s “going nowhere”.
 It isn’t intentional, of course, but is a feeling that starts to grip a group when there’s no sense of clarity.

-Only adding to the problems is that this is a situation all too familiar to some of the players.
+Only adding to the problems is that this situation is all too familiar to some of the players.
 Marcus Rashford has gone through this with four different managers.
 He’s experienced the same sorry cycle, the way that the club tries to persevere despite mounting evidence pointing to one eventuality.
 The otherwise admirable support of United fans usually buys managers more time, so there is less pressure for the club hierarchy to act.
-That is until it reaches a point where the job - and usually the season - is unsalvageable.
+That is until it reaches a point where the job – and usually the season – is unsalvageable.

-The unavoidable reality has been that, once a manager is in this situation, it is very rare they get out.
-That’s all the worse when the open talk around the club is that he's “certainly safe for next two games”.
+The unavoidable reality has been that, once a manager is in this situation, it is rare that they get out.
+That’s all the worse when the open talk around the club is that he’s “certainly safe for the next two games”.
 We’ve now had one, at Porto, and it didn’t offer much encouragement.

 So here we are again, where Villa Park represents another juncture.